dfeehan/dfeehan.github.io/index.md

 **Updates**

-I got promoted!
+I was promoted!
 As of July 1, I am an Associate Professor at UC Berkeley.

 I gave a talk estimating adult death rates from sibling histories on at the WHO Working Group on Mortality Estimation.